 MYTH 2.
 It only takes place in foreign countries, like those in eastern Europe and southeast Asia.

 Unfortunately, this is a popular misconception about sex trafficking.
-Sure, the global numbers are mind-boggling—nearly 4.5 million victims worldwide.
-But consider this: the National Human Trafficking Resource Center reported more than 3,500 cases of sex trafficking within the U.S. in 2016 alone.
+Sure, the global numbers are mind-boggling—nearly 40.3 million victims worldwide.
+But consider this: the National Human Trafficking Resource Center reported more than 63,380 cases of human trafficking within the U.S. in since 2007.
 This doesn’t include cases that are not reported.
-Sex trafficking takes place in our own backyards.
-It doesn’t have to cross any national or international borders; it just needs to involve sexual exploitation.
+Sex trafficking and human trafficking takes place in our own backyards.
+It doesn’t have to cross any national or international borders; it just needs to involve exploitation.

 MYTH 3.
 Only women can be trafficked for sex.